2006 Harris County, Texas hate crime assault: Conviction and legal punishment

 After being contacted by the Anti-Defamation League (ADL) and agreeing to make his name public, Ritcheson went to Washington, D.C., and on April 17, 2007, testified to the United States House of Representatives Judiciary Subcommittee about passing more stringent hate crime laws.

 In December 2006, Tuck and Turner were both convicted of aggravated sexual assault.
 Tuck, who was described by prosecutors as a white supremacist, was sentenced to life in prison, and Turner was sentenced to 90 years.
 Turner unsuccessfully appealed his conviction to the 14th Court of Appeals for the State of Texas.
 On March 20, 2008, the Court of Appeals issued its opinion affirming Turner's conviction.
 Both Tuck and Turner must serve at least 30 years before becoming eligible for parole.

 As of 2015 Tuck is incarcerated at the Ramsey Unit of the Texas Department of Criminal Justice (TDCJ) and has the TDCJ ID 01403389.
 His parole eligibility date is April 22, 2036.
 As of 2015 Turner is incarcerated at the Wallace Pack Unit and has the TDCJ ID 01404515.
 Turner's parole eligibility date is April 24, 2036, and his tentative release date is April 24, 2096.

 Hospitalization

 After a lengthy recovery, which included a three-month stint in the hospital and more than 12 surgeries, Ritcheson refused professional counseling and never spoke about his experiences with his friends.
 During an interview with the Houston Chronicle, Ritcheson stated:

 I shouldn't care what people think.
 But it's like everyone knows I'm 'the kid'.
 I don't want to be a standout because of what happened.

 Death

 On the morning of July 1, 2007, Ritcheson committed suicide by jumping from the deck of the Carnival Ecstasy, a cruise ship bound for the Mexican resort island of Cozumel.
 He was 18 years old.
 The Ritcheson family's attorney, Carlos Leon, confirmed his death.

+In 2011, Houston installed the Tolerance sculpture, a project initiated in response to Ritcheson's assault.